 Our Performing Arts department presents contemporary, leading-edge presentations from the world’s most innovative artists in theatre, dance and new music.
 Interdisciplinary performance and new Canadian work are of significant interest and wherever possible we offer professional development opportunities through conferences and networking initiatives.
 World Stage season features national and international theatre, dance and music performances that excite and provoke with innovation and excellence.
 The dance series NextSteps features the huge diversity of local and national contemporary dance expressions available in Toronto.
 HATCH is an annual series for new and emerging performance companies with a mandate to encourage and stimulate new performance and artist development.
 HarbourKIDS is a new generation in Family programming that inspires imagination and aspires to promote understanding, creativity, expression and discovery, all through our lens of arts and culture.

-The Power Plant is celebrating more than 20 years as Canada's leading public gallery devoted exclusively to the art of our time.
+The Power Plant is Canada's leading public gallery devoted exclusively to the art of our time.
 The Power Plant has three major exhibition galleries and smaller, adjacent indoor and outdoor sites which lend themselves to virtually any presentation circumstance.
 The Power Plant compliments also presents a variety of programming year-round with lectures, panel, films and special events.

 Our Visual Arts department is committed to the promotion and exhibition of a broad range of local, national and international contemporary fine art, new media, design and craft.
 Throughout York Quay Centre works are showcased in 10 traditional and non-traditional exhibition venues.
 In Spring 2008, a new gallery space opened devoted to contemporary architecture and exhibitions that reflect contemporary responses to current issues.
 Additionally, a large-scale, outdoor photo exhibition is featured year-round in Exhibition Common.